Have you known That?

 Have you known That and by knowing you have known everything and without knowing you have not known anything.

 Throughout the history of man, there always have been some people who knew everything that needed to be known.
 You can call them metaphysically, scientifically, or spiritually enlightened.
 You can also say that they have liberated themselves.
-They are the messengers of That and their messages are identical at a deeper level.
-Old wine in new bottles so to speak.
-It is important that we take their messages and run with it and leave the messengers alone.
-Messengers are not important but their messages are significant.
+They are the messengers of That - the absolute Truth and their messages are identical at a deeper level.
+Old wine in new bottles so to speak or, new wine in old bottles.
+It is important that we take their messages, understand as they intended us to understand and leave the messengers alone.
+Messengers are not important but their messages are significant and will help us to return home.

 The path is pathless said the Liberated One.